 Our directors are elected for staggered two-year terms, unless they are elected to replace a previously appointed director.
 Following implementation of the Programa de Propiedad Participada ("PPP"), holders of Class B Shares are entitled to elect one director and one alternate director; provided that such shares represent more than 2.0% of our outstanding capital stock at the time the shareholders' meeting is convened.
 Upon the transfer of Class C Shares to certain companies engaged in housing construction or real estate activities, holders of Class C Shares will be entitled to elect one director and one alternate director for so long as such shares represent more than 3.0% of our outstanding capital at the time the shareholders' meeting is convened.
-Until the foregoing conditions are met, such directors will be elected by the Argentine government.
+Until the foregoing conditions are met, such directors will be elected by the Class A Shares held by the Argentine government.
 If the percentage of our capital represented by Class B or Class C Shares falls to 2.0% or 3.0% or lower, respectively, holders of such classes will be entitled to vote jointly with the Class D shareholders.
-Holders of Class D Shares are entitled to elect nine directors and their respective alternates.
-For so long as at least one Class A Share is outstanding, holders of Class A Shares will be entitled to elect two directors and two alternates.
+Holders of Class A Share is outstanding, holders of Class A Shares will be entitled to elect nine directors and two alternates.

 In general, directors are appointed by the vote of the majority of votes within each class of shares.
 The determination of the percentage of our capital represented by each class of stock is made in each case with respect to the capital outstanding as of the date of the shareholders' meeting at which the election in question will be held.
-In the event that no shares of a determined class are represented at the second call of a shareholders' meeting called for the purpose of electing directors, the directors and alternates that the class is entitled to appoint will be elected by the holders of the other classes of shares, voting as a single class, except in the event that no shareholders attend a Class A shareholders' meeting, in which case the members of the Supervisory Committee elected by the Class A shareholders will appoint the directors and alternates that the holders of the Class A Shares are entitled to appoint.
+In the event that no shares of a determined class are represented at the second call a of shareholders' meeting called for the purpose of electing directors, the directors and alternates that the class is entitled to appoint will be elected by the holders of the other classes of shares, voting as a single class, except in the event that no shareholders attend a Class A shareholders' meeting, in which case the members of the Supervisory Committee elected by the Class A shareholders will appoint the directors and alternates that the holders of the Class A Shares are entitled to appoint.